mrdoob/three.js/threejs/lessons/threejs-primitives.md

 is entirely better than the one in the middle with only 480.
 If you're only drawing a few spheres, like say a single globe for a map of the earth, then a single 10000 triangle sphere is not a bad choice.
-If on the otherhand you're trying to draw 1000 spheres then 1000 spheres times 10000 triangles each is 10 million triangles.
+If on the other hand you're trying to draw 1000 spheres then 1000 spheres times 10000 triangles each is 10 million triangles.
 To animate smoothly you need the browser to draw at 60 frames per second so you'd be asking the browser to draw 600 million triangles